ariviom/cobble/memory/progress.md

 ### Improvement backlog (2025-11-26 review)

 - Extract sub-pipelines from the Identify backend into smaller pure helpers (RB candidate resolution, BL supersets fallback, BL-only fallback) and add a per-request budget to cap external calls.
-- Improve Identify page UX with clearer sub-states (e.g., “Identifying…”, “Finding sets…”, “Using BrickLink-only data”) and consider debouncing rapid candidate/color changes.
+- Improve Identify page UX with clearer sub-states (e.g., "Identifying…", "Finding sets…", "Using BrickLink-only data") and consider debouncing rapid candidate/color changes.
 - Refactor Supabase-owned state into a lower-level owned-persistence service plus a higher-level migration coordinator hook, and add lightweight telemetry/logging for Supabase write failures.
 - Centralize non-blocking error surfacing (e.g., toasts) for Supabase-backed flows like collection create/toggle and set status updates.
 - Upgrade the modal implementation to full accessibility: focus trap, focus restoration, inert background, and robust `aria-labelledby` / `aria-describedby`.
 - Tighten accessibility and keyboard support across complex controls (inventory filters, color pickers, identify chips): ensure proper roles, key handling, and ARIA labels.
 - Add defensive rate limiting and/or feature flags for Identify and pricing endpoints to prevent overuse of BrickLink/Rebrickable (per-IP and/or per-user limits).
-- Cache “identify → sets” resolutions in Supabase keyed by normalized part/color identifiers to avoid repeating heavy Identify pipelines.
+- Cache "identify → sets" resolutions in Supabase keyed by normalized part/color identifiers to avoid repeating heavy Identify pipelines.
 - Introduce structured logging and basic metrics (per-route latency/error rates, cache hit/miss, external API throttling) to support higher scale and easier debugging.
 - Enhance auth lifecycle handling by subscribing to Supabase `auth.onAuthStateChange` so hooks depending on `useSupabaseUser` react to in-session login/logout.
 - Expand automated tests around Identify and pricing flows (mocked RB/BL/Brickognize) and add end-to-end validation for CSV exports against Rebrickable/BrickLink import rules.

 ## Status

-Implementation is in progress: core data flow via server proxies and virtualized table is working, and owned persistence, sorting, filters, exports, and manual pricing are implemented.
-The next major milestone is Supabase auth/persistence and hardening of Identify, exports, and error handling.
+Implementation is in progress: core data flow via server proxies and virtualized table is working, and owned persistence, sorting, filters, exports, and manual pricing are implemented. **BrickLink is now the exclusive source of truth for minifigure data** - all RB→BL mapping logic has been removed and replaced with direct BL table queries with self-healing capabilities.

 ## Known Issues / Risks

-- **Minifig data inconsistency**: Set page relies on pre-populated catalog data while minifig detail page fetches on-demand.
-Results in missing images, broken BrickLink links, and incomplete subparts on set pages.
-Fix planned in `MINIFIG_ENRICHMENT.md`.
 - Rebrickable rate limits or incomplete inventories for very old sets.
 - ID/color mapping mismatches between Rebrickable and BrickLink affecting CSV exports.
   - Mitigated by `part_id_mappings` table with auto-suffix fallback (e.g., `3957a` → `3957`).